rhyswynne/wp-taxi-me/readme.txt

 == Changelog ==

+= 2.3 =
+* Fix bug on options page that user details weren't automatically filled in, leading to an error if Debug mode is switched on.
+* Bumped version number up to match Premium Version

 = 2.2.1 =
 * Including a checkbox on the option page so if you want to subscribe to the newsletter you can.
 * Improved layout of Options page